Free PDF Books

 May 8, 1929 – September 5, 1984.
 On December 8, 1963 an entity that called himself Seth emerged via a Ouija board to communicate via Jane Roberts of Elmira, New York.
 Seth's purpose was to dictate information about the nature of reality beyond the five physical senses in a trance mediumship that lasted for 21 years from 1963 to 1984.

-Click for Free Books by Jane Roberts.
+Discover Free Books by Jane Roberts.

 Imelda Octavia Shanklin